 THEN: Scripting Aloud ran as a seasonal monthly community event 2005–2007.

-NOW: Scripting Aloud resumes readings in 2018 as a not-for-profit* organization.
-We’ll pursue event partnership and sponsorship opportunities with other non-profit and arts and culture groups in Metro Vancouver, with seasonal monthly programming that includes story development and performance/production workshops, discussion panels, and other cross-promotional events.
+NOW: Scripting Aloud resumes readings in 2018 and is now run by a registered not-for-profit organization, the Pan Asian Staged Reading Society (PSRS).
+We’ll pursue event partnership and sponsorship opportunities with other non-profit and arts and culture groups in Metro Vancouver, with seasonal monthly programming slated to include story development and performance/production workshops, discussion panels, and other cross-promotional events.

-Scripting Aloud produces staged reading events to develop more diverse, inclusive scripted content of all lengths, for all platforms — by and for diverse content creators, performers, and producers — that reflect Vancouver’s evolving creative and cultural landscape, and to provide a vital link in the content development funnel — from inception and creation, to production and distribution.
+The Pan Asian Staged Reading Society (PSRS) produces Scripting Aloud, a series of staged reading events to help develop more diverse, inclusive scripted content of all lengths, for all platforms — by and for diverse content creators, performers, and producers — that reflect the evolving creative and cultural landscape of Vancouver and Canada.
 We provide the following specific opportunities:

 - Talkbacks: Participating writers and producers gauge live audience reaction and obtain feedback in moderated Q&A sessions following the readings.